 The most normal pitch is a conventional roof pitch, such as a 6/12, which is easy to install, fares well in most climates, and is aesthetically pleasing.

 The lowest recommended slope for a metal roof is 3:12(3 inches fall for every 12 inches horizontal distance).
 It is not advisable to go below 3:12 as it increases the risk of leaks, especially in areas with heavy snowfall or frequent rainfall.
+In one of my projects, a lower slope resulted in significant water pooling during a heavy rainstorm, which led to leaks.
+By increasing the slope to the recommended 3:12, we effectively prevented future issues.

 Low Slope – Best for Commercial Roofs